nerdschoolbergen/shellscripting/exercises/exercise-4.md

 - Use loops
 - Use if, else and elif blocks

+## 4.1 Create a game

-Create a number guessing game.
+:pencil2: Create a number guessing game.
 The user should be asked to enter a number between 1 and 100.
 A random number should be generated, which the user will guess.

-If the user's guess is too low or too high, the script should print a descriptive message (E.g. `Your guess is too low`).
+:pencil2: If the user's guess is too low or too high, the script should print a descriptive message (E.g. `Your guess is too low`).
 If the user guesses the correct answer, the script should print out the number of tries, before exiting.

 Here is some example execution: